tfenster/end2end/source/_posts/2025-11-05-using-the-business-central-mcp-server-with-visual-studio-code-or-cagent.md

 The BC MCP Proxy is a .NET 8 application, which means that you need a .NET SDK to compile it.
 To make that easier, I have created a [pull request][pr] that adds [devcontainer][devc] support as well as build tasks for VS Code to make building self-contained executables easier.
 Until that PR is merged (if at all), you can clone [my fork][fork] and open the `samples/BcMCPProxy` folder in a dev container.
 Once it has started, you can run the build tasks and select your operating system.
 In my case, this is Windows-ARM64, but of course your setup may differ.
 You will then have an executable file that you can copy to your host machine and use it in the MCP setup later.

+**Update**: Thanks to a very fast review and merge by Microsoft, this is now part of Microsoft's repo, so you can use that functionality directly without a need to go through my fork!

 ## Configuring VS Code

 One way to configure an MCP Server in VS Code is to use a `.vscode/mcp.json` file (see the [official docs][vsc-docs] for all options).
 As explained in the repo mentioned above for [Claude Desktop][claude], you need to add some configuration options.
 It should look like this: